clay/amphora/README.md

 print.css      -> @media print { ... }
 ```

-#### Client-side Javascript (client.js)
+### Client-side Javascript (client.js)
+We recommend using [dollar slice](https://github.com/nymag/dollar-slice) for client-side JavaScript management.
 Any javascript you write in client.js gets minified and delivered with any page that has that component.
 How you write your javascript is up to you.
-We recommend using [dollar slice](https://github.com/nymag/dollar-slice) for client-side JavaScript management.
+(Again, reference [yo byline]())

-#### Defining Data for Your Component (schema.yml)
+### Defining Data for Your Component (schema.yml)
-To take advatage of Byline's built-in CMS, describe the data your component expects with a schema.yml.

-Given this simple component template:
+The [byline-editor](https://github.com/nymag/byline-editor) uses a component's schema.yml to determine how a component is edited.
+For example, if you want to edit the data in this template:
 ```html
 <article>
   <h1>{{ title }}</h1>
   <p>{{ story }}</p>
 </article>
 ```

-Define the expected values, in this case `{{ title }}` and `{{ story }}`, with schema.yml:
+you could create a schema.yml file that would describe how that data is edited:
 ```yaml
 title:
   _type: text